Ten issues / building blocks

 This may not have a specific spatial Manifestation.
 However may have a more material manifestation and could perhaps be included in some form of objective attribute.
 Often these values are associated with the executive- more specifically the head of government or state as embodied within them and one who is inspired by them in their life and this setting the example to the rest of the population.

 While spatially this will have a clear relationship to the executive and access to it is through the legislature and executive, they are more an objective manifestation that will define a final form to the object.
-Objective forms such as overarching ones to define inclusivity, high pointed forms to to define unity, or more etc. The choice of what the overall appearance of the constitutional edifice is what here may be changed to reflect something that is not the reality of the spaces within.
+Symbols of culture and identity may include overarching ones that define inclusivity and other forms which define the public perception of unity and other tenets of governance.
+The overall appearance of the constitutional edifice may be changed to cosmetically reflect something that is not the reality of the spaces within.
 However, through symbols, the government can shape how certain elements of governance are perceived, and by extension, engaged with.

 Is there a particular relationship between each these that are or should be defined in terms of constitutional law that governs the making of a constitution?
 What is an ideal state in which all 10 building blocks would be represented and in what form?

 From my reading of Asanga's question, it appears the physical/ spatial manifestation will very likely be 6 physical elements representing the following:-